Geo-Context/Geo-Context.github.io/index.md

 ## In the press

 EOS article: "Teaching Geoscience History In Context" by Kimberly Cartier.
-Interview with GeoContext Team <a href="https://eos.org/articles/teaching-geoscience-history-in-context> Read here!  </a>
+Interview with GeoContext Team <a href="https://eos.org/articles/teaching-geoscience-history-in-context>" target="_blank"> Read here!  </a>

 Interview with Tamara Pico at the URGE (Unlearning Racism in Geoscience) Reading Group: <a href="https://www.youtube.com/watch?v=TgH_sgPi5Do" target="_blank"> Watch here!  </a>